Computer Science - master

 - Collect and analyze relevant metrics characterizing the problem and the solution

 - Write a well-structured and clearly formulated report describing the thesis work and reflecting on its results

 General competence - The candidate will...

 - Have an interest for the continued development of computer science as a dynamic field under the influences of advances in the discipline, changes in technology, and in application areas, business models, and businesses.

 - Communicate effectively, orally and in writing, within the field, and with the public as well as experts in other fields

 - Pursue life-long learning and development

 - Be aware of relevant social and ethical issues and apply this awareness to their professional conduct

 In addition, specialization in Computer Science worth the equivalent of not less than 80 ECTS credits is required.
-An average grade of equivalent to C or better in the Norwegian grading system is required.

 Good programming skills, (preferably in C, Python) at a systems level, and knowledge of operating systems is strongly required.
 Students are expected to have skills equivalent to the prerequisites the courses in the study program build upon.